 A “price list” for Yazidi and Christian females as young as one year, issued by the so-called Islamic State’s Office of Money House on 16 October 2014, has been confirmed as genuine by Ms. Zainab Bangura, the UN’s Special Representative of the Secretary-General for Sexual Violence in Conflict.

-The document was first published by Iraqi News on 3 November 2014, listing the prices set for the purchase of sex-slaves and noting that “the market to sell women and spoils of war has been experiencing a significant decrease, which has adversely affected the Islamic State’s revenue and financing of the Mujahideen.”
-Along with our partners, Defend International Campaign Team worked hard to verify the authenticity of the document.
+Dr. Widad received the document on November 3rd, 2014.
+It listed the prices set for the purchase of sex-slaves and noted that “the market to sell women and spoils of war has been experiencing a significant decrease, which has adversely affected the Islamic State’s revenue and financing of the Mujahideen.”
+Along with Dr. Widad and our partners, Defend International Campaign Team worked hard to verify the authenticity of the document.
 When a conclusion was reached, a screenshot with translation was posted on twitter by DI co-founder Dr. Widad on 4 November 2014.

 The list written in Arabic includes detailed information on the prices of categorised Yazidi and Christian females according to their age at time of selling.
 Ages 1 to 9, 10 to 20, 20 to 30, 30 to 40 and 40 to 50 years old.
 According to the document, all children (Yazidis or Christians) aged between one and nine are considered the most valuable and should be sold at the highest price on the list: 200,000 dinars (around 172$US).